-Grade Criteria Yes (Y) No (N) А Missed clinical time did not exceed 8 hours (Fall, Spring) or 7 hours (Summer) Student completed a minimum of 20 of the ARRT required clinical competencies Student received a passing clinical evaluation average of 4.0 to 5.0 All clinical documentation submitted on each assigned due date В Missed clinical time did not exceed 16 hours (Fall, Spring) or 10 hours (summer) Student completed a minimum of 15 of the ARRT required clinical competencies Student received a passing clinical evaluation of 3.0 to 4.0 Clinical documentation submitted late on 1-2 assigned due dates (Fall, Spring) or 1 assigned due date (Summer) С Missed clinical time did not exceed 24 hours (Fall, Spring) or 14 hours (summer) Student completed a minimum of 10 of the ARRT required clinical competencies Student received a passing clinical evaluation of 2.0 to 3.0 Clinical documentation submitted late on 3-4 assigned due dates (Fall, Spring) 2 assigned due dates (Summer) F Missed clinical time exceeded 24 hours (Fall, Spring) or 14 hours (summer) Student failed to complete a minimum of 5 of the ARRT required clinical competencies Student received a failing clinical evaluation of less than 2.0 Clinical documentation submitted late on all assigned due dates
+Grade Criteria Yes (Y) No (N) A Missed clinical time did not exceed 8 hours (Fall, Spring) or 7 hours (summer) Student completed a minimum of 20 of the ARRT required clinical competencies Student received a passing clinical evaluation average of 4.0 to 5.0 All clinical documentation submitted on each assigned due date В Missed clinical time did not exceed 16 hours (Fall, Spring) or 10 hours (summer) Student completed a minimum of 15 of the ARRT required clinical competencies Student received a passing clinical evaluation of 3.0 to 4.0 All clinical documentation submitted late of each assigned due date С Missed clinical time did not exceed 24 hours (Fall, Spring) or 14 hours (summer) Student completed a minimum of 10 of the ARRT required clinical competencies Student received a passing clinical evaluation of 2.0 to 3.0 All clinical documentation submitted late of each assigned due date F Missed clinical time exceeded 24 hours (Fall, Spring) or 14 hours (summer) Student failed to complete a minimum of 5 of the ARRT required clinical competencies Student received a failing clinical evaluation of less than 2.0 All clinical documentation was not submitted of each assigned due date

-\A student must meet all criteria in the category to receive that grade.
+Must meet all criteria in the category to receive that grade.
 If one criteria is not meet, the grade will be determined by which category it falls under.